appsmithorg/appsmith/README.md

 ## Support and Community

 Issues are inevitable.
-When you have one, our entire team and our active developer community is around to help.<br>
+When you have one, our entire team and our active developer community are around to help.<br>

 💬 Talk to us on [Discord](https://discord.gg/rBTTVJp)<br>
 📄 Find a solution in our [Documentation](https://docs.appsmith.com?utm_source=github&utm_medium=organic&utm_campaign=readme)<br>